MintOcha/backend_keygen/README.md

 # Backend Keygen API

-A Node.js backend server for generating and verifying cryptographic keys based on IP address, timestamp, and salt values.
-Useful for HTTP verification of keys on servers running license verification.
+A Node.js backend server for generating and verifying cryptographic keys.
+For use with hysteria2 verification (for now), using addr, auth, tx as the parameters.
+Not meant to be exposed to public, but for use of local programs ONLY. do NOT expose this endpoint.

 ## Features